 Depending on the type of business you do, you may need to have a credit card processor in order to offer your customers their preferred payment method.
 However, you could be spending a lot more on payment processing than you might think.
 As convenient as paying with a card may be, it can also be costly, so if you’re paying and accepting payments for bills and invoices via card unnecessarily, you’re probably wasting more money than you need to be.

-Instead of using a card to pay for all of your invoices or having people, (other than customers, if necessary), pay you with card, you may want to consider eChecks.
+Instead of using a card to pay for all of your invoices, you may want to consider eChecks.
 They work just like traditional checks but have the added convenience of technology and can be emailed for instant delivery.
-Cutting back the number of cards you process and using eChecks instead could help you save money and cut back your spending in the payment processing area.
+Cutting back the number of checks you write with eChecks will help you save money on envelope stuffing.

 Employees are a necessary expense when it comes to any business, but the number of employees that you have may be more than needed.
 It’s never easy to go through and cut down your staff, but if you don’t conduct audits, you could be losing a lot of money by paying the salaries and for the benefits for employees who don’t have enough work to do and/or whose work could be done by someone else.
 Taking the time to evaluate each of your employees, their work, and their salary requirements can help you determine ways that you can save money but cutting down unnecessary staff and putting that money towards employees who are adding value or putting it back into your business.